3 credits (0-3-0)

 5 credits (3-0-4)

-Contents.
 Introduction to object-oriented programming through stacks queues and linked lists.
 Dictionaries; skip-lists, hashing, analysis of collision resolution techniques.
-Trees, traversals, binary search trees.
-Balanced BST, Trees, Priority queues and binary heaps.
-Object oriented implementation and building libraries.
-Applications to discrete event Simulation.
+Trees, traversals, binary search trees, optimal and average BSTs.
+Balanced BST: AVL Trees, 2-4 trees, red-balck trees, B-trees.
+Tries and suffix trees.
+Priority queues and binary heaps.
 Sorting: merge, quick, radix, selection and heap sort, Graphs: Breadth first search and connected components.
 Depth first search in directed and undirected graphs.
-Union-find data structure and applications.
-Directed acyclic graphs; topological sort.
+Dijkstra’s algorithm, directed acyclic graphs and topological sort.
+Some geometric data-structures.

 4 credits (3-1-0)